PierrunoYT/photo-location-finder/README.md

 - Web entity detection
 - Image properties analysis (dominant colors)
 - Safe search detection
+- GPS data extraction from EXIF metadata
+- Geolocation using Google Maps API when landmark detection fails
 - Asynchronous processing for improved performance
 - Error handling and retries for API calls
 - Intermediate results saving
-- GPS data extraction from EXIF metadata
-- Geolocation using Google Maps API when landmark detection fails
+- Web interface for easy image upload and result viewing

 ## Prerequisites

-Before running the program, ensure that you have:
+Before running the application, ensure that you have:

+- Python 3.7 or later
 - A valid Google Cloud API key
 - Google Cloud credentials file
 - Google Maps API key
-- A directory with images for analysis
-- Python 3.7 or later
-- All required libraries and packages

 ## Installation

-1. Clone the repository onto your local machine:
+1. Clone the repository:
    ```
    git clone https://github.com/PierrunoYT/photo-location-finder
    ```
-   Alternatively, download the zip file from GitHub.

-2. Navigate to the root directory of the project and install the required packages:
+2. Navigate to the project directory and install the required packages:
    ```
    pip install -r requirements.txt
    ```

-3. Obtain API keys for Google Cloud Vision API and Google Maps API by following the documentation provided by each respective API.

-4. Set up the authentication credentials for Google Cloud Vision API by creating a service account and storing the private key JSON file in a secure location.
-Follow the instructions provided in the [Google Cloud Vision Official Documentation](https://cloud.google.com/vision/docs/before-you-begin)

-5. Open the `config.json` file and replace the placeholders with your actual Google Maps API key, the path to the private key JSON file, and the directory path for your images.
-Update other parameters in the configuration file if necessary.
+3. Set up the configuration:
+   - Copy `config.json.template` to `config.json`
+   - Fill in your Google API key, Google Application Credentials file path, and other necessary information in `config.json`

 ## Usage

 ### Command Line Interface

-1. Ensure your images are stored in the directory specified in the `image_directory_path` parameter in `config.json`.
+1. Ensure your images are in the directory specified in `config.json`.

-2. To run the script, navigate to the root directory of the project and run the following command:
+2. Run the script:
    ```
-   python main.py
+   python photolocationfinder.py
    ```

-3. The detection process will start, and you will see output in the terminal indicating the status of each image being processed.

-4. When the process is complete, you will find:
+3. The script will process the images and generate:
-   - A `result.json` file in the current working directory containing the final results of the image analysis.
+   - A `result.json` file with the final results
-   - Multiple `intermediate_results_[timestamp].json` files containing intermediate results for each processed image.
+   - `intermediate_results_[timestamp].json` files for each processed image

 ### Web Interface

-1. To run the web interface, navigate to the root directory of the project and run the following command:
+1. Start the web application:
    ```
    python web_app.py
    ```

 2. Open a web browser and go to `http://localhost:5000`.

-3. You will see a simple interface where you can upload an image file.

-4. After uploading, the image will be processed, and the results will be displayed on the page.

-5. You can then choose to upload another image.
+3. Use the interface to upload and process individual images.

 ## Error Handling and Retries

-The program implements error handling and retries for API calls using the `tenacity` library.
-If an API call fails, it will be retried up to 3 times with exponential backoff.
+The application uses the `tenacity` library for error handling and retries.
+API calls are retried up to 3 times with exponential backoff if they fail.

 ## License

-This program is licensed under the MIT License.
-See the `LICENSE` file for more information.
+This project is licensed under the MIT License.
+See the `LICENSE` file for details.

+## Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.

 ## Contact

-For any questions, suggestions, or issues, please open an issue on the GitHub repository or submit a pull request.
+For questions, suggestions, or issues, please open an issue on the GitHub repository.